I have used a pretty wide variety of oil paint. I thought it might be useful to share my opinions about the different brands I’ve used comparatively.

 Royal Talens Van Gogh

 Winsor and Newton London (this line no longer produced)

 Winsor and Newton Winton

 Grumbacher Pre-tested (both new and very old tubes)

 Grumbacher Golden Palette (very old tubes)

-Permanent Pigments (no longer produced, company dissolved in 1955)
+Permanent Pigments (no longer produced – company dissolved)

 Lefranc and Bourgeois (older tubes)